Andrew Lambe, 13th August 2019 (Updated 24th September 2019)

 - Any company directors who own more than 15% of the shares in an Irish company are required to obtain an Irish PPS number.

-- Any shareholders who will receive dividends from an Irish registered company are required to obtain a PPS number.
+- Shareholders who will receive dividends from an Irish registered company may be required to obtain a PPS number, however, they are not subject to Irish income tax on Irish dividend income if the recipient is:

 These individuals will need to make an application with the Department of Employment Affairs and Social Protection to obtain an Irish PPS Number.
 However, there is a large backlog of applications and this process is expected to take several months.